 In the above example, cell B4 is an input number with value -1 233128.698.

-Result cell is C4 wherein the ROUNDDOWN formula applied is =ROUNDDOWN(B4,-1) which means the number is to be rounded down to the left of the decimal point by 1.
+The resulting cell is C4, wherein the ROUNDDOWN formula applied is =ROUNDDOWN(B4,-1), which means the number is rounded down to the left of the decimal point by 1.

-This yield result as 23312.
-The same is seen in the result cell C4.
+This yield result in 23312.
+The same is seen in the result of cell C4.